visgl/luma.gl/docs/api-reference/core/resources/texture.md

 - `type` - type used to create face textures
 - `dataFormat` - data format used to create face textures.
 - `offset` - offset used to create face textures.
-Always 0, unless specified using WebGL 2 buffer constructor.

 - `handle` - The underlying WebGL or WebGPU object.
 - `id` - An identifying string that is intended to help debugging.